Maria Terwiel: Resistance

 With Himpel, who secretly and without charge continued to treat Jewish patients, Terwiel began helping Jews in hiding.
 They helped furnish them with identification and ration cards.
 A patient of Himpel's, the Communist writer John Graudenz, in 1939/40 brought them into contact with a broader resistance group in the city centred around the couples Adam and Greta Kuckhoff, Harro and Libertas Schulze-Boysen and Arvid and Mildred Harnack.
 For the Abwehr and Gestapo this, in turn, placed the couple in the frame of a wider European espionage network which, focusing upon Soviet contacts and Communist participants, they identified under the cryptonym Rote Kapelle (the Red Orchestra).

 On her typewriter, Terwiel copied anti-Nazi material supplied by the group that she, together with Himpel, Graudenz, the pianist Helmut Roloff, and others posted to people in important positions, passed to foreign correspondents, and distributed across Berlin.
 This included Bishop von Galen's sermon condemning the Aktion T4 euthanasia program and a polemic entitled "Fear for Germany's future grips the people" (Die Sorge um Deutschlands Zukunft geht durch das Volk).

 Signed AGIS, the leaflet was written by Harro Schulze-Boysen with assistance from John Sieg.
 It declared that "the most disgraceful tortures and cruelties are being perpetrated on civilians and prisoners in the name of the Reich" and that each day of war increased "the bill" that Germans in the end would have to pay.
 "Who", it asked, "cannot see now that the entire much praised social improvement in the Third Reich, the job creation, the Volkswagen, and many another things were nothing but preparation for war and armament?!"
 The only means Hitler had known for relieving unemployment was "the extermination of millions through a new war".
 A genuine "socialist revolution" lay in the future: the immediate task of "true patriots" and "all those who have maintained a sense of true values" was to do, wherever possible, the exact opposite of what the Nazi regime demanded of them.

 In a campaign initiated by Graudenz, on 17 May 1942, Terwiel, Schulze-Boysen, and nineteen others travelled across five Berlin neighbourhoods to paste the stickers on posters for the Nazi propaganda exhibition The Soviet Paradise (Das Sowjet-Paradies).
 The sticker read, "Permanent Exhibition.
 The Nazi Paradise.
 War, Hunger, Lies, Gestapo.
 How much longer?"
+The exhibit itself was the subject of an arson attack by a leftist group of underground Jews, led by Herbert Baum, more than twenty of whom were subsequently hunted down and executed.